Scientific-Simulation-Studio/MolFlow/docs/developer/design/architecture.md

 - In horizontal federated learning, do local training in PYU, and do gradient and weight aggregation in SPU and TEE.
 - In vertical split learning, splitting a model into multiple PYUs, using differential privacy to protect forward hidden layers and reverse gradients

-For the details of these algorithms, please refer to our tutorials and implementations, and look forward to your developing more interesting algorithms based on moleculeflow!
+For the details of these algorithms, please refer to our tutorials and implementations, and look forward to your developing more interesting algorithms based on molflow!